MicrosoftDocs/office-developer-client-docs.pt-BR/docs/excel/fshowdialog.md

 ## <a name="parameters"></a>Parâmetros

-A função não utiliza parâmetros.
+A função não aceita parâmetros.

 ## <a name="property-valuereturn-value"></a>Valor de propriedade/Valor de retorno

-A função retorna o inteiro zero para indicar a conclusão bem-sucedida
+A função retorna o número inteiro zero para indicar a conclusão bem-sucedida

 ## <a name="remarks"></a>Comentários

 As etapas para exibir a caixa de diálogo nativa do Windows são as seguintes:

-1. Obter o identificador principal do Windows do Microsoft **** Excel usando GetHwnd.
+1. Obtenha o alça principal do Windows do Microsoft Excel usando **GetHwnd**.

-2. Enganchar a janela principal do Excel usando o **HookExcelWindow**.
+2. Conectar a janela principal do Excel **usando HookExcelWindow**.

-3. Exibe a caixa de diálogo usando o **DialogBox**.
+3. Exibir a caixa de diálogo usando **DialogBox**.

-4. Desenganchar a janela principal do Excel usando o **UnhookExcelWindow**.
+4. Desaconsinchar a janela principal do Excel **usando UnhookExcelWindow**.

 ### <a name="example"></a>Exemplo

-Consulte `\SAMPLES\GENERIC\GENERIC.C` o código-fonte para essa função.
+Consulte  `\SAMPLES\GENERIC\GENERIC.C` o código-fonte para esta função.

 ## <a name="see-also"></a>Confira também